 • We start repaying the loan through EMI immediately after loan disbursement, in which case we could get the loan at an interest rate lower by about 1 per cent.

 The repayment conditions vary from bank to bank.
 Therefore, discuss this with as many banks as possible to get the repayment option according to our requirements.

 2. Fixed or floating rate?

-Many banks do not offer genuine fixed interest rate where the interest rate remains fixed for the full tenure of the loan.
+Many banks do not offer genuine fixed interest rate for the full tenure of the loan.
 They, typically offer a fixed rate loan with a reset clause.

-This means the bank can revise interest rate whenever it feels like doing it, to ensure that we take a genuine fixed rate loan.
+This means the bank can revise interest rate whenever it feels like doing it.
+This is to ensure that we take a genuine fixed rate loan.
 If it is a fixed rate with the reset clause, a floating rate may be a better option.

 Finally, it depends upon our risk appetite whether to opt for a fixed or a floating rate loan.
 If we are completely risk-averse, we should go for a genuine fixed rate education loan.
 However, if we strongly feel that the interest rate will go down and are willing to take a risk; we can opt for a variable rate loan.

 Most banks do not charge a processing fee for the education loan.
 Therefore if our bank asks for a processing fee we can request them to waive it off.